husnjak/IGDB-API-JVM/README.md

 ```

 ## Exceptions
-The wrapper thorws an `RequestException` on every exception from the API.
+The wrapper throws an `RequestException` on every exception from the API.
 This exception hold three things:
 * HTTP status code
 * Request (The complete sent request for debugging)
 * Result (The response from the API)